 Kayaking is best at high tide.

-Kayaking within the wind-sheltered Scandretts Bay is very pleasant for all ages and abilities in calm conditions.
+In calm conditions, kayaking within the wind-sheltered Scandretts Bay is very pleasant for all ages and abilities.

 For the more experienced kayaker it is possible to paddle out to Kawau Island.

-Launch from Scandretts Bay, but be aware that the bay is very tidal, so launching and landing can be very difficult at low tide.
+Launch from Scandrett Bay, but be aware that the bay is very tidal, so launching and landing can be very difficult at low tide.